xuwd11/cs294-112_hws/hw3/old/README.md

-Files in this fold are not compatible with current version of modules.
+Files in this fold are not compatible with other modules.